kubevirt/monitoring/docs/runbooks/VirtOperatorDown.md

 This alert fires when no `virt-operator` pod in the `Running` state has been detected for 10 minutes.

-The `virt-operator` is the first operator to start in a cluster.
+The `virt-operator` is the first Operator to start in a cluster.
 Its primary responsibilities include the following:

 - Installing, live updating, and live upgrading a cluster